mcpengelly/ios-github-trending-repositories/README.md

 - what you expect to happen
 - the device(s) you are using

-and we'll take a look ASAP.
+and we'll take a look ASAP

 ### Roadmap